elmahio/blog/docs/one-versioning-scheme-to-rule-them-all.md

 ---
-description: This is a meta description of this document
+description: A description of the versioning scheme used for the elmah.io client libraries.
+Based on SemVer and following the major version of our API.
 image: images/one_ring_semver.png
 ---